Future of our school

 The Pathfinder Multi Academy Trust

-An inclusive partnership of like-minded Church of England and Community schools underpinned by a shared vision, common values and a commitment to providing an outstanding and holistic education to all the young people we serve.
+An inclusive partnership of like-minded Church and Community schools underpinned by a shared vision, common values and a commitment to providing an outstanding and holistic education to all the young people we serve

-- As a family of schools, we will work collaboratively to celebrate and nurture both the similarities and distinctiveness of each schools individual ethos and values.
+- Working collaboratively as a family of schools to celebrate and nurture both the similarities and distinctiveness of each school’s individual ethos and values

-- Providing and nurturing and ethos in which children learn by example and grow spiritually, morally and socially to understand the uniqueness and diversity of communities, faiths and cultures – locally, nationally and internationally.
+- Providing and nurturing the ethos in which children learn by example and grow spiritually, morally and socially to understand the uniqueness and diversity of communities, faiths and cultures – locally, nationally and internationally